Independent Albania: Territory

-The authority of the state was limited to the regions of Vlore, Berat and Lushnje.
+The authority of the state was limited to the regions of Vlorë, Berat and Lushnjë.
 The claimed territory was much larger than the territory of contemporary Albania and than the territory over which the Provisional Government exercised its power.
 It comprised the territories of Kosovo Vilayet, Monastir Vilayet, Shkoder Vilayet and Janina Vilayet.
 The Treaty of London, signed on 30 May 1913, reduced the territory of Albanian state to its central regions after partitioning a significant part of territory claimed by Albania between the Balkan allies (a major part of the northern and western area was given to the Serbia and Montenegro while the southern region of Chameria became part of Greece).
 Kosovo was given to Serbia at the London treaty at the insistence of Russia.

 During the First Balkan War the kingdoms of Greece, Serbia, Bulgaria and Montenegro aspired to incorporate the entire region into their states (completely denying the Albania's independence), so most of the captured territory was occupied by their armies.
-Independent Albania did however exercise control over one pocket of land which included Vlore, Berat, Fier and Lushnje.
+Independent Albania did however exercise control over one pocket of land which included Vlorë, Berat, Fier and Lushnjë.